-47,546,237 SHARES OF COMMON STOCK
+20,008,319 SHARES OF COMMON STOCK

-This prospectus relates to the sale by certain stockholders of Chembio Diagnostics, Inc. of up to 47,546,237 shares of our common stock which they own, or which they may at a later date acquire upon the conversion of shares of our 8% series A convertible preferred stock, upon the conversion of shares of our 9% series B convertible preferred stock, upon the exercise of warrants and options to purchase shares of our common stock, or as payments of semi-annual dividends on our 9% series B convertible preferred stock.
+This prospectus relates to the sale by certain stockholders of Chembio Diagnostics, Inc. of up to 20,008,319 shares of our common stock which they own, or which they may at a later date acquire upon the conversion of shares of our 9% series B convertible preferred stock, upon the conversion of shares of our 7% series C convertible preferred stock, upon the exercise of warrants to purchase shares of our common stock, as payments of semi-annual dividends on our 9% series B convertible preferred stock and our 7% series C senior convertible preferred stock, upon the trigger of the anti-dilution provisions of the 9% series B convertible preferred stock, the warrants related to the debentures issued June 29, 2006 and the 7% series C senior convertible preferred stock.
+In this prospectus, we refer to these persons as the selling security holders.

 Our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
-On April 24, 2006 the closing bid and ask prices for one share of our common stock were \$.86 and \$.91, respectively, as reported by the OTC Bulletin Board website.
+On January 12, 2007 the closing bid and ask prices for one share of our common stock were \$0.69 and \$0.73, respectively, as reported by the OTC Bulletin Board website.
 These over-the-counter quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.

-These securities are speculative and involve a high degree of risk.
-You should consider carefully the "Risk Factors" beginning on Page 5 of this prospectus before making a decision to purchase our stock.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
-Any representation to the contrary is a criminal offense.
+These securities are speculative and inv making a decision to purchase our stock. olve a high degree of risk.
+You should consider caref fully the "Risk Factors" beginning on Page 2 of this prospectus befor · 8 ommission nor any state securities commission has a Any representation to the contrary is a criminal offen pproved or disapproved of these securities or passed upon the nse.
+8 ,